-Upon completion of the draft ESR, a Final Notification (i.e. Notice of Completion) is to be distributed to inform municipal, provincial, federal government officials, government agencies, First Nations communities, potentially affected and interested persons that the report is complete and the review period is commencing.
+Upon completion of the draft ESR, a Final Notification (i.e. Notice of Completion) was distributed to inform municipal, provincial, federal government officials, government agencies, First Nations communities, potentially affected and interested persons that the report is complete and the review period is commencing.
 Details of the Final Notification and the draft ESR review period can be found in Section 4.7 and Section 4.8.

-Issues and concerns received by Veridian and Hydro One during the review period will be recognized, considered, addressed and documented.
-The final ESR will be prepared for the proposed Project in accordance with the Class EA process.
-Upon completion of the Class EA process, the final ESR will be filed with the MOECC.
-Copies of the report will also be forwarded to any organization or individual upon request.
+Issues and concerns received by Veridian and Hydro One during the review period were recognized, considered, addressed and documented.
+This final ESR was prepared for the proposed Project in accordance with the Class EA process.
+The final ESR has been filed with the MOECC (Now Ministry of the Environment, Parks and Conservation).